-Reconnect all vacuum lines and electronic wires that were labeled in the removal of the old carburetor.
-Use Figure 4 as a guide to locate connections.
-The full manifold vacuum source in the front of the throttle body provides vacuum for proper operation of the air cleaner, the air pump diverter valve (if the vehicle is so equipped) and/or the temperature sensing valve.
+- 7. Reconnect all vacuum lines that were labeled in the removal of the old carburetor.
+Use Figure 1 as a guide to locate the connections.
+The full manifold vacuum source in the front of the throttle body provides vacuum for proper operation of the air cleaner, the air pump diverter valve (if vehicle is so equipped) and/or the temperature sensing valve.
 The timed spark fitting in the choke side of the primary metering block provides vacuum for operation of the distributor vacuum advance.
-Connect the hose to the distributor. spark delay valve and/or temperature sensing valve.
-If vacuum for more than one component is needed plastic "T's" (available at most automotive part stores) maybe used to complete the installation.

-- 7. Connect the PCV hose to the PCV fitting in the carburetor.
-See Figure 4.
-If the intake manifold has no provision for power brakes, the power brakes hose can be "Tee'd" to this fitting.
-Connect solenoid wire to the original source wire. - 8.
-Connect fuel line to carburetor.
-This carburetor is equipped with a 5/16" flared tube fitting and proper connection can be made using a length of fuel resistant rubber hose and clamps.
+Connect the hose to the distributor, spark delay valve, and/or temperature-sensing valve.
+If vacuum for more than one component is needed, plastic "Ts" (available at most automotive parts stores) may be used to complete this installation.
+Plug any vacuum connections that are not used. - 8.
+Connect the PCV hose to the PCV fitting in the carburetor.
+See Figure 1.
+Connect the solenoid wire to the original source wire. - 9.
+This carburetor is equipped with an electric choke.
+The wire in the small parts bag should be secured to the terminal on the choke cap, with the other end connected to an ignition activated 12V source.